AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     * Prerequisites: There must be at least two restaurants in the current restaurant directory.
 The 1st restaurant is named `McDonald's` in the restaurant directory with the phone number
       `91234567` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.
 The 2nd restaurant is named `KFC` in the restaurant directory with the phone number
-      `91234567` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.
+      `91234567` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.<br><br>

     1. Test case: `edit 2 n/McDonald's` <br>
        Expected: The 2nd restaurant is not edited.
 The output box will display an error message indicating the restaurant already exists in the restaurant directory.

 3. Missing prefix

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br><br>

     1. Test case: `edit 1 61234567`<br>
        Expected: The 1st restaurant is not edited.
 The output box will display an error message indicating an invalid command and the syntax for the edit command.

 4. Missing value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `edit 1 hp/`<br>
        Expected: The 1st restaurant is not edited.
 The output box will display an error message indicating an invalid command and the syntax for the edit command.

 5. Missing prefix and value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `edit 1`<br>
        Expected: The 1st restaurant is not edited.
 The output box will display an error message informing the user to edit at least one field.

 6. Missing index

-    * Prerequisites: None.
+    * Prerequisites: None.<br>

     1. Test case: `edit n/KFC`<br>
        Expected: No restaurant is edited.
 The output box will display an error message indicating an invalid command and the syntax for the edit command.

 7. Providing an invalid index

-    * Prerequisites: There is less than 100 restaurants in the current directory.
+    * Prerequisites: There is less than 100 restaurants in the current directory.<br>

     1. Test case: `edit 100 n/KFC`<br>
        Expected: No restaurant is edited.
 The output box will display an error message indicating an invalid index is provided.